pramodh019/NETFLIX-Tableau-Dashboard/README.md

 ## Usage
----

-1)Open the Tableau workbook file (NETFLIX.twbx) using Tableau Desktop or Tableau Public.
+1. **Open the Tableau Workbook**: Open the Tableau workbook file (`NETFLIX.twbx`) using Tableau Desktop or Tableau Public.
-2)Explore the dashboard interactively by clicking on different visual elements and applying filters.
+2. **Explore the Dashboard**: Explore the dashboard interactively by clicking on different visual elements and applying filters.

----